CodingwithKarim/Automata/README.md

 ## 🧩 How It Works

-AutoPostBot launches a real browser, signs into your account, and mimics how a user would:
+Automata launches a real browser, signs into your account, and mimics how a user would:

 - Click “Start a post”
 - Fill in text
 - Upload optional files (images or documents)
 - Submit the post

 All interactions are scoped to visible UI components and carefully timed to respect dynamic rendering delays.
-We do not want to act like a typical bot.
+We do not want to act like one of those malicious bots.

 ---

 ## ⚠️ Disclaimer

 - This tool is designed for **educational, personal, or internal use** only.
-- Use responsibly and respect the platform’s terms of service.
+- Use responsibly and respect the any platform’s terms of service.
 - The author is not responsible for misuse or unintended consequences.
-- The platform this was built on already supports scheduled posts, however this can be used as a framework to interact with future web services in a **harmless** and **respectfull** way.
+- The platform this was built on already supports scheduled posts, however this can be used as a framework to automate future interactions with web services in a **harmless** and **respectfull** way.
 ---